 For questions regarding the process or status of a Pharmacy Medical Benefit Request, please call 1-844-812-6896 (TTY 711).

-The Neighborhood Health Plan of Rhode Island MTM Program is dedicated to providing you with information about safe medication disposal.
 Medications that are safe for you may not be safe for someone else.
 Unneeded medications should be disposed of as soon as possible.
-You can discard your unneeded medications through a local safe disposal program or at home for some medications.
+You can discard your unneeded medications at home for some medications, or through a local safe disposal program.

 Medications may be mailed to authorized sites using approved packages.
 Information on mail-back sites can be found at www.deatakeback.com.